fd0/termtest/README.md

 // create terminal
 term, _ := termtest.New()

-buf, _ := term.Run(12, 13, "echo This is a long line that will wrap for sure")
+// run a command in a terminal with 12 columns and 13 lines buf, _ := term.Run(12, 13, "echo This is a long line that will wrap for sure")

 // print the output string: